 Digg Has Bidders?

-March 7, 2008 by Drama 2.0
+Posted on March 7, 2008

 It looks like the investment bankers at Allen & Co. may be close to earning their fees.
 It’s rumored that Digg’s desperate search for a buyer has found two suckers: Google and Microsoft.

-I find it somewhat ironic that for all the hoopla around Digg’s potential to change the business of news, the two companies who are interested in acquiring it at a hefty premium are not news companies but instead are consummate technology companies.
+I find it somewhat ironic that for around Digg’s potential to change the business of news, the two companies who are interested in acquiring it at a hefty premium are not news companies but instead are consummate technology companies.
 And their interest is likely predicated solely on securing advertising inventory that reaches geeky males who don’t click on ads.

 Instead of questioning the strategy, Google and Microsoft seem prepared to use their cash reserves less-than-prudently to acquire a property that reportedly derives most of its revenue from one of those guaranteed revenue deals.